Reimagining Anomalies: What If Anomalies Were Normal?: Related Work

-\paragraph{Counterfactual explanation of AD on shallow data} So far, CE methods for AD have been applied only to ``shallow'' data types, such as tables \citep{angiulli2023counterfactuals,datta2022framing,han2023achieving} or time series \citep{sulem_diverse_2022,cheng2022fine}.
-These methods use knowledge graphs or structural causal models to generate counterfactuals for categorical features \citep{datta_framing_2022,han2023achieving} or take advantage of temporal aspects \citep{sulem_diverse_2022, cheng2022fine}.
+\paragraph{Counterfactual Explanations of AD.} Virtually all CE methods for AD have been applied to tabular data \citep{angiulli2023counterfactuals,datta2022framing,han2023achieving} and time series \citep{sulem_diverse_2022,cheng2022fine}.
+These methods use knowledge graphs or structural causal models to generate CEs for categorical features \citep{datta2022framing,han2023achieving} or take advantage of temporal aspects \citep{sulem_diverse_2022, cheng2022fine}.
 Some of these methods have been applied to fairness \citep{han2023achieving} and algorithmic recourse \citep{datta2022framing}.
-None of the CE methods for AD are applicable to images, nor are they capable of generating disentangled CEs.
-This capability is a distinctive feature of the proposed approach, which will be described in the following section.
+None of these methods is applicable to image data.
+Very recently, \citet{ji2024arpro} introduced AR-Pro, a CE approach to explain anomalies in images.
+However, this method performs defect repair by modifying localized faulty regions with mask supervision, merely transforming defective regions into their normal versions.
+Our framework instead explains semantic anomalies without localization, identifying conceptual attributes (background, color, bias) that drive a detector’s decision.
+As shown in \appendixMvtec, it also handles defect-type anomalies as a special case: on industrial data similar to AR-Pro it produces repair-like CEs but generalizes to multi-concept and semantic anomalies.